ajaynegi45/Http-Server/README.md

 - The server is built using a  **multi-threaded architecture** , which allows it to handle multiple tasks simultaneously.
 In simpler terms, think of multi-threading as having multiple "workers" available to take on different tasks at the same time.
 Each incoming request is assigned to a separate thread (a lightweight unit of a program), enabling the server to manage multiple requests at once without waiting for one task to finish before starting another.

-* **Why is this important?** If the server could only handle one request at a time, users would experience delays whenever multiple people tried to access it.
-Multi-threading ensures that each request is processed in parallel, resulting in a smoother and faster user experience.
-* **How does it work in the server?** When a new request comes in, the server creates a new thread specifically for that request.
-This thread parses the request, performs the necessary processing, and sends back a response, all without affecting other requests being processed at the same time.

 ### Lightweight Design

 The server's **lightweight** nature means it is designed to be minimalistic and focused.
 This project deliberately avoids using heavy frameworks or libraries that can make the code more complex and difficult to understand for beginners.

 * **Minimal Dependencies:** There are no unnecessary external libraries or frameworks used in the server.
 This makes it easier to set up, understand, and maintain.
 It also reduces the memory and processing power required to run the server, making it ideal for situations where resources are limited.
 * **Simplified Codebase:** The code is written in a straightforward manner, focusing on core functionality without added complexity.
 This is helpful for newcomers who want to understand the fundamentals of how an HTTP server operates without being overwhelmed by advanced or abstract concepts.
-* **Practical Implication:** Being lightweight doesn’t mean lacking features; instead, it means that only essential features are included.
-You can easily add new features or integrate libraries if needed, but the server remains functional even in its simplest form.

 ### Highly Scalable